wielebenwir/commonsbooking/readme.txt

 ## Changelog

+### 2.6.1 (10.02.2022)
+* FIXED: Map geo-coordinates are not updated after saving without page reload with gutenberg editor.
+Added button to manually update / set geo coordinates and added some minor map improvements.

 ### 2.6 (03.02.2022)
 Notice: Version 2.5 was only a release candidate is skipped as a stable release to to technial reasons